- Do you ever find your insurer or TPA making large reserve changes just before it settles a work comp claim?

 The work comp claim file review compares your files against the Best Practices standards you agreed to with your insurer or TPA.
 The experienced auditor reviews and analyzes how the various aspects of the file interrelate to give your company a total picture of how each individual file is/was handled.

 When the audit is concluded, your auditor provides you with an Executive Summary Report outlining the audit findings.
 The Executive Summary Report outlines your claim handlers strengths and weaknesses.
-The report provides you with valuable information and recommends solutions allowing your company to avoid future difficulties.
-The completed claims audit provides your risk management department with peace of mind, or it assists your company to know where your claims are deficient, allowing you to take the appropriate action before you incur extra claim cost.
+The report provides you with valuable information and recommends solutions, allowing your company to avoid future difficulties.
+The completed claims audit provides your risk management department with peace of mind, or it assists your company in knowing where your claims are deficient, allowing you to take the appropriate action before you incur extra claim costs.

 2- Reserve Audits

-When reserves are set too high on your work comp claims, your company’s ability to undertake new business is unnecessarily limited and it may impact your company’s ability to get financing.
+When reserves are set too high on your work comp claims, your company’s ability to undertake new business is unnecessarily limited, which may impact your company’s ability to get financing.
 When reserves are set too low, your company’s available assets are overstated, eventually resulting in unanticipated shortfalls.

-Reserves need to be state accurately and they need timely adjustments — soon as information impacting the reserves becomes available.
+Reserves need to be stated accurately and adjusted in a timely manner- as soon as information impacting them becomes available.
 The independent claims auditor evaluates the reserve accuracy and timeliness of reserves for individual claim files and for the entire work comp claim inventory.

 3- Subrogation Audits